 - Examined the background of homophobia, the dynamics of the various kinds of oppression that nearly all of us endure at some point in our lives, and the ways that oppression functions in our society as well as how it has affected our personal realities

 - Focused on our attitudes toward gender and sexuality and how we learned them

 - Addressed issues of bisexuality and transgender identity.

 Theodore Parker Church was granted Welcoming Congregation status in 2007.

-To learn more about GLBTQ and Welcoming Congregation activities at Theodore Parker Church, please email the church office or leave a message at 617-325-4439.
+To learn more about LGBTQ and Welcoming Congregation activities at Theodore Parker Church, please email the church office or leave a message at 617-325-4439.
 More information on the Welcoming Congregation program is available on the UUA website.